airbytehq/airbyte/docs/integrations/destinations/exasol.md

 ### Requirements

-To use the Exasol destination, you'll need Exasol version 7.1 or above.
+To use the Exasol destination, you'll need Exasol database version 7.1 or above.

 #### Network Access